-EV incentives in Pennsylvania are available through the federal and state governments and local utilities.
+EV incentives in Pennsylvania are available through the state government and local utilities.

 Financial incentives typically include direct financial benefits aimed at lowering the cost of purchasing or leasing an electric vehicle.
 In Pennsylvania, these come in the form of rebates.